 - Clicking Cancel will close the Properties window and return to Device Manager.

 What If A Driver Is Missing Or Corrupt?
-If a driver is missing or corrupt, the hardware device will not work.
+If it is missing or corrupt, the hardware device will not work.

 In Device Manager the hardware in question e.g. the Display Adapter would have a yellow question mark beside it and when you open its Properties window (at the General tab), the Device Status text box will state that the driver could not be loaded or is not working/could not be configured correctly etc. (there may also be an error code).

 This is a common problem if you have just reinstalled Windows and find that, for example, the sound or network adapters do not work – it is because there are no drivers installed for them.
-To fix this problem you will need to install the correct drivers.
-A driver update will also correct most of the common error codes in Device Manager.
+To fix this problem you will need to install the correct ones.
+An update will also correct most of the common error codes in Device Manager.

 Do I Need To Update Drivers If They Are Already Installed Properly?
-If a driver is already installed and the associated hardware has been working fine for some time then it is not absolutely necessary to update the driver – there is a certain truth in the maxim ‘if it ain’t broke…’
+If it is already installed and the associated hardware has been working fine for some time then it is not absolutely necessary to update it – there is a certain truth in the maxim ‘if it ain’t broke…’

 How Do I Install Or Update Drivers?
-If you have a 32-bit version of Windows you must install 32-bit drivers.
-If you have a 64-bit version of Windows, you must install 64-bit drivers.
+If you have a 32-bit version of Windows you must install 32-bit versions.
+If you have a 64-bit version of Windows, you must install 64-bit versions.
 To check which version you have see our article on how to check your version.

 There are several ways to install or update drivers:

-1. The easiest and best way is to download the latest driver software directly from the website of the driver provider that you noted in Device Manager above (e.g. nvidia, Realtek).
-You will usually find driver software listed under the Support or Drivers section of their website but you may have to search a bit to find it.
+1. The easiest and best way is to download the latest software directly from the website of the provider that you noted in Device Manager above (e.g. nvidia, Realtek).
+You will usually find the relevant software listed under the Support or Drivers section of their website but you may have to search a bit to find it.
 Make sure you download the correct software for your version of Windows.
-Most downloads are integrated with software that can automatically install the driver for you – once downloaded you just run the installation program and it will install the driver.
+Most downloads are integrated with software that can automatically install the driver for you – once downloaded you just run the installation program and it will install it.

-2. Or try to find updated software from the website of your computer manufacturer (e.g. Dell, Sony) – but note that the drivers maintained here are often not kept up to date beyond a year or so after the computer was sold – but they may still be newer than your existing drivers… Make sure you download the correct software for your version of Windows and for your particular make/model of computer.
-Again, most downloads are integrated with software that can automatically install the driver for you.
+3. Or try to find updated software from the website of your computer manufacturer (e.g. Dell, Sony) – but note that the software maintained here are often not kept up to date beyond a year or so after the computer was sold – but they may still be newer than your existing drivers… Make sure you download the correct software for your version of Windows and for your particular make/model of computer.
+Again, most downloads are integrated with software that can automatically install it for you.

 What If The Updated Driver Causes A Problem?
 Very occasionally an updated driver may cause a problem – e.g. it doesn’t install properly.